-Though it does not question India's approach to nuclear weapons use, an analysis of Hannah Haegeland's article is also important as it represents views and perceptions shared by many Western think tanks which provide essential inputs in shaping opinion of international bodies such as

-the NSG.
-The article cites a number of theses and papers to establish a case that India's fissile material is unsafe because,1) India has not separated its civilian and military nuclear activities, 2) there have been number of instances of lapses (though minor) of security of fissile material (incidentally the source being quoted is an internal audit report by Indian agencies responsible) and 3) the expanding threat environment in South Asia.
+Though it does not question India's approach to nuclear weapons use, an analysis of Hannah Haegeland's article is also important as it represents views and perceptions shared by many Western think tanks which provide essential inputs in shaping opinion of international bodies such as the Nuclear Suppliers Group (NSG).
+The article cites a number of thesis and papers to establish a case that India's fissile material is unsafe because, (a) India has not separated its civilian and military nuclear activities, (b) there have been number of instances of lapses (though minor) of security of fissile material (incidentally the source being quoted is an internal audit report by Indian agencies responsible) and (c) the expanding threat environment in South Asia.
 While their anxieties are appreciated, it would be reasonable to accept that despite all the concerns, there has been no major incident so far which adds credence to these.
-Further, India's strategic partnership with the US - now famous as the 123 agreement and its subsequent clearance by

-consensus by 46 members (2005) of the NSG stand testimony to the nation's commitment to non-proliferation as well as highest standards of nuclear safety and security.
+Further, India's strategic partnership with the US - now famous as the 123 Agreement and its subsequent clearance by consensus by 46 members (2005) of the NSG stand testimony to the nation's commitment to non-proliferation as well as highest standards of nuclear safety and security.
 It is also reasonable to accept that matters pertaining to strategic weapons, force structuring, procedures and protocols fall under highly classified matters and there is a limit to what can be put out in the open domain.

 Suffice to say that if the Western Powers who are responsible for exposing the world to these dangers can be trusted with their respective strategic programmes, there is no reason to doubt the credibility of similar programmes by responsible nations like India with a proven track record.

-Having discussed the credibility of claims by

-In the current instance, the

-moot point is not whether

-India's Nuclear Doctrine and

-NFU stance merit a relook or

-that India needs to tighten

-its procedures and handling

-of nuclear material -but that a seemingly alarmist twist is

-being accorded to an otherwise

-desirable evolution of security

-and

-strategy by a nation

-exemplary credentials

-commitment to global peace.
+Having discussed the credibility of claims by the scholars and think tanks cited above, let's come to the consequences of the message being conveyed.
+While it is fair for a nation's policies and security strategies to be subjected to healthy scrutiny and criticism, selective nit-picking to shape a loaded narrative is something that needs to be guarded against.
+In the current instance, the moot point is not whether India's Nuclear Doctrine and NFU stance merit a relook or that India needs to tighten its procedures and handling of nuclear material - but that a seemingly alarmist twist is being accorded to an otherwise desirable evolution of security strategy by a nation with exemplary credentials and commitment to global peace.